 In 2021, the Google Search algorithm implemented a major update that incorporated new “page experience” metrics as search ranking signals for websites.
 Page experience includes Core Web Vitals, which measure a website’s ability to offer users the best browsing experience with optimal loading speed, responsiveness, and visual stability across desktop and mobile devices.

 What does this mean for SEO?
 It means company websites must be technically optimized to support the best possible user experience in order to achieve the highest Google search rankings for the keywords and topics related to the business.
 Page experience also influences the website’s ability to win prominent positioning in Google Search through rich results like Top Stories or Featured Snippets.

-Google’s announcement follows a recent trend in SEO that has shifted focus away from traditional on-page SEO strategies, such as using the right number and variety of keywords, in favor of more advanced technical SEO strategies elevate search performance for websites by prioritizing the improvement of a site’s user experience, particularly on mobile devices, through code-level enhancements that require web development expertise.
+Google’s announcement is just the latest example of recent search marketing trends that have shifted focus away from traditional on-page SEO strategies, such as using the right number and variety of keywords, in favor of more advanced technical SEO strategies that improve a website’s performance in search engines by prioritizing the improvement of the user experience, particularly on mobile devices, through code-level enhancements and best practices that typically require web development expertise for implementation.